Grabot/BroCast-backend/README.md

 # BroCast-backend
-The chat app where you can chat with your friends!
+The chat app where you can chat with your bros!